-Windows 10 RS2 Installation .isos can be Downloaded from Microsoft by visiting their website.
+Windows 10 RS2 (Version 1703) Installation .isos can be Downloaded from Microsoft by visiting their website.
 Open up Google Chrome:

 The Media Creation Tool is a small application which can be used to Download Windows 10 Setup Files and Create a Windows 10 .iso.
 The .isos created from the Windows 10 Media Creation are multi-edition and the Media Creation Tool checks the setup files before creating the installation .iso reducing installation failure via the selection of the wrong Windows Edition or from obtaining an incomplete download.

 Select Download Tool now:

 Check the file version in this case the version is 10.0.15063.0 which means the Media Creation Tool is for Build 15063 otherwise known as RS2, version 1703 or the Creators Update:

 The setup will get ready again:

 I will download an English UK (English International) installation .iso:

 The Windows 10 Media Creation Tool will automatically select the Language, Edition and architecture matching your current install.
 These are normally correct.

 Note if you are running Windows 7 English even with UK customisations, Microsoft will assume that the install is English (US).

 To switch to English (UK) ensure you uncheck Use “Recommended Settings for this PC” and select English (UK) opposed to English (US):